7 things you didn’t know about being on the pill

 The contraceptive pill has been around for many years now, and while it undoubtedly has many great benefits, we often just pop it without question, not really knowing the impact (both good and bad) the pill can have on the body.

-When deciding to go on the pill there are many things to take into consideration but, despite the wealth of information available now, people are still a little in the dark about what actually happens to your body when you are on the pill.
+When deciding to go on the birth control pill there are many things to take into consideration but, despite the wealth of information available now, people are still a little in the dark about what actually happens to your body when you are on the pill.

 To help separate the fact from fiction and give you a little more insight, research scientists at Clue (helloclue.com) want to share some lesser-known facts about this form of contraception.